There are new and exciting opportunities to connect with Presbyterian Community Health initiatives all the time!

 According to the Centers for Disease Control and Prevention, New Mexico has the highest drug overdose rate in the nation.
 Overdose deaths in Bernalillo County account for almost half of all drug overdose deaths in the state.
 Presbyterian has joined forces with government agencies, law enforcement groups, education leaders, and community outreach programs to try to reduce drug overdoses in New Mexico.
 This effort ties in with one of our three community health plan priorities: prevention of unhealthy substance use.

-In September 2013, Presbyterian helped sponsor the Bernalillo County Opioid Abuse Accountability Summit, which brought together a range of leaders and stakeholders who are collaborating to "turn the curve" on overdose deaths and help save lives in New Mexico.
+In September 2013 and again this year, Presbyterian helped sponsor the Bernalillo County Opioid Abuse Accountability Summit, which brought together a range of leaders and stakeholders who are collaborating to "turn the curve" on overdose deaths and help save lives in New Mexico.
 The group will also work on strategies for reducing dependency on prescription drugs and heroin.
 Work groups from the summit will meet over the next two years to develop and implement recommendations in key focus areas, including prevention, harm reduction, treatment, and criminal justice.

 Presbyterian Growers' Market Offers "Two-For-One" Double Value to SNAP Participants

-ALBUQUERQUE, N.M. – Presbyterian’s Growers’ Market will offer the two-for-one double value program for recipients of the Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
+ALBUQUERQUE, N.M. – Presbyterian's Growers' Market offers the two-for-one double value program for recipients of the Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.

-The SNAP Double Value Program can be spent on fresh fruit and vegetables at select New Mexico farmers’ markets, including Presbyterian’s market on Central Avenue every Tuesday morning.
+The SNAP Double Value Program can be spent on fresh fruit and vegetables at select New Mexico farmers' markets, including Presbyterian's market relocated this year to the Reverend Hugh Cooper Center located at 9521 San Mateo NE every Tuesday morning, 7:30am-12:30pm.
 The funding is made possible by the Presbyterian Healthcare Foundation.

 SNAP customers will be matched up to $20 per market visit.
 In addition to the Albuquerque Presbyterian Growers' Market, the SNAP Double Value Program will be available at the Tucumcari and Socorro farmers' markets.

-More than 30 farmers’ markets around the state accept SNAP benefits.
+More than 30 farmers' markets around the state accept SNAP benefits.
 The SNAP program currently serves more than 199,000 New Mexico families with incomes up to 165 percent of the Federal Poverty Level.
-The SNAP Double Value Program will run until funds are expended and/or the markets close for the season.
-Presbyterian Community Health has committed to continuing the program during the 2014 growing season.
+The SNAP Double Value Program will run until funds are expended and/or the markets close for the season

 Presbyterian exists to improve the health of patients, members and the communities we serve.
 Presbyterian was founded in New Mexico in 1908, and is the state's only private, not-for-profit healthcare system.
 Presbyterian offers eight hospitals, a statewide health plan and a growing multi-specialty medical group.
 Presbyterian is the second largest private employer in New Mexico with more than 9,600 respected employees and growing.

-MyCD is a nationally and internationally-known, evidence-based, chronic disease self-management program, developed and tested by Stanford University.
-It is a peer-led education program designed to help people gain the confidence needed to take part in maintaining their health and managing their chronic health conditions.
+Each program is peer-led and designed to help people gain the confidence needed to take part in maintaining their health and managing their chronic health conditions.

-MyCD is for adults of all ages, who have chronic health conditions, such as diabetes, arthritis, cancer, asthma, heart disease, pain, depression, and high blood pressure.
-It is especially helpful for adults with one or more chronic health condition.
-The program is also appropriate for adults with disabilities.
-The family, friends, and caregivers of those who attend the program are welcome and encouraged to participate.
-The program is available in English and Spanish.
+Paths to Health NM programs are for adults of all ages who have chronic health conditions, such as diabetes, arthritis, cancer, asthma, heart disease, pain, depression, and high blood pressure.
+These programs are especially helpful for adults with one or more chronic health conditions.
+The family, friends, and caregivers of those who attend any Paths to Health NM program are welcome and encouraged to participate too.
+All Paths to Health NM programs are available in English and Spanish.

 Program length and cost:

+Paths to Health NM workshops are FREE and run throughout the year.
 Participants meet in a small group setting, generally 12-20 people, for two and a half hours, once a week, for six weeks.
-Workshops are open to the public at no cost and are offered in community settings like senior centers, churches, libraries, and hospitals.
+Workshops are open to the public at no cost and are offered in community settings like senior centers, churches, libraries, schools and hospitals.

 Connect to Our Community Health Initiatives